 Unfortunately, Dr Parkin has closed his books to new referrals indefinitely.

-Information about fees and Medicare rebates is available when booking appointments.
+Information about fees and Medicare rebates is available here and when booking appointments.
 Payment is required in full at the time of the appointment and may be made in cash or using the EFTPOS and Credit Card (MasterCard or Visa) facilities.

 A rebate for part of the fee may be available through Medicare.
 However, appointments are not bulk billed.
 In order to receive the Medicare rebate, a referral must have been received from your child’s GP or Paediatrician and you must bring the Medicare card that has your child’s name to every appointment.

 Southside Health & Wellbeing operates Medicare Online Claiming, which allows us to submit the Medicare rebate claim on your behalf at the time of payment.
 The rebate of the relevant Medicare item(s) will then be paid into your account by Medicare, and is usually received within 24 hours of the transaction.
 Your bank details must be registered with Medicare to access this rebate.

 A Extended Medicare Safety Net threshold exists to protect families from large medical bills.
 Once a family has reached the safety net threshold (i.e. total medical expenses for all family members combined) then Medicare may refund 80% of the gap costs for the remainder of the year.
 The safety net threshold is set at $2,414.00 for 2023 (this may vary for Concession cardholders and families eligible for FTB Part A, which is $770.30 for 2022).
 Please phone 132 011 or visit www.medicare.gov.au for further information.